 Your body corporate will be responsible for ongoing property maintenance and repair work.
 Their budget comes from both your fees, as well as the fees paid by other neighbouring owners.

-Residences that are composed of multiple ‘lots’ or units on a shared plot of land will require a body corporate to oversee both building maintenance procedures as well as facilitating communication between separate lot owners.
+Residences that are composed of multiple ‘lots’ or units on a shared plot of land will require a body corporate to oversee both building maintenance procedures as well as facilitate communication between separate lot owners.

 Lots generally refer to apartments, townhouses, units, and other residencies that make up a shared residential complex.
-Many inner city residences require owners to pay body corporate fees, though these types of properties can also be found in Melbourne’s outer suburbs too.
+Many inner-city residences require owners to pay body corporate fees, though these types of properties can also be found in Melbourne’s outer suburbs too.

-The average cost of body corporate fees in the Melbourne CBD can naturally vary to the average costs in other suburbs, just as council rates can vary between different council districts.
-As is the case with council rates adhering to the size and needs of the district, variances in body corporate fees are largely due to variations in the size of the building complex, as well as the maintenance costs that building may require.
+The average cost of body corporate fees in the Melbourne CBD can naturally vary from the average costs in other suburbs, just as council rates can vary between different council districts.
+As is the case with council rates adhering to the size and needs of the district, variances in body corporate fees are largely due to variations in the size of the building complex, as well as the maintenance costs the building may require.

 If a complex has over ten different lots as well as a communal pool and multiple elevators, for instance, you can imagine that its body corporate fees may be higher than those of a smaller complex.

 The owner of the property that is being managed by your body corporate is responsible for paying body corporate fees, as well as any levies or additional costs associated with building maintenance and repairs.